uxdxdev/nilmtk-device/README.md

 `nilmtk-device` simulates a monitoring device installed in the home connected to the mains power supply.
 Users must first sign up on https://nilmtk-service.firebaseapp.com and register a device to receive push notifications.

-To get push notifications about abnormalities in unknown appliance running times analysed in the REDD building 1 data run:

-`python main.py <device-id>`

-- This test assumes the monitoring device has collected 1 day of data from the home and runs the disaggregation algorithm on this data.
-The resulting predictions contain unknown appliances because of the unsupervised ML algorithm Hart85.
-Reports will reference appliances 0,1,2,etc.

-To simulate this device in a real world setting using the REDD building 1 data run:
+To simulate this device in a real world setting using the REDD dataset run:

 `python simulate.py <device-id>`

-- currently set to simulate a monitoring device with a delay between measurements of `0.5` seconds, this must be set in the `.env` file, e.g. `DELAY_IN_MEASUREMENT_FREQUENCY=0.5`.
+- currently set to simulate a monitoring device with a delay between measurements of `0.02` seconds, this must be set in the `.env` file, e.g. `DELAY_IN_MEASUREMENT_FREQUENCY_REALTIME_SAMPLING=0.02`.

 # Install